MichaelUgwuO/MichaelUgwuO/README.md

 - C++: Object oriented mindfucking 🥴

 ## 🔥 Passion
 App Development has always captivated me.
-There's something truly exciting about turning an idea into a tangible, functional application that can enhance people's lives.
+There's something truly exciting about turning an idea into a tangible, functional application that can enhance people's lives and steal their data.

 ## 📫 Reach Out!
 If you have any questions, want to collaborate on a project, or just want to fight, feel free to drop me an email at **michael.o.u@outlook.com**.